microsoft/FluidFramework/.changeset/tame-ghosts-eat.md

 ---
 "@fluidframework/merge-tree": minor
+"@fluidframework/sequence": minor
 ---

-Deprecate internedSpaces, RangeStackMap, refGetRangeLabels, refHasRangeLabel, and refHasRangeLabels
+Deprecate IntervalType.Nest, internedSpaces, RangeStackMap, refGetRangeLabels, refHasRangeLabel, and refHasRangeLabels

 This functionality has poor test coverage and is largely unused.
 It will be removed in a future release.